balsikandar/Best-Coding-practices-in-android/README.md

  ## Must follow rules

  ### Horizontal and vertical formatting rule
- It's not a constraint but a formatting rule that should be followed keep your code vertically and horizontally small so with just a one glance you can read it all.
+ It's not a constraint but a formatting rule that should be followed to keep your code vertically and horizontally small so with just one glance you can read it all.

  ### No comments
  "Code never lies, comments sometimes do." - **Ron Jeffries**